Grant-Free NOMA-OTFS Paradigm: Enabling Efficient Ubiquitous Access for LEO Satellite Internet-of-Things: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} Internet-of-Things (IoT) is envisioned to revolutionize our daily life by connecting massive heterogeneous terminals with diverse applications and has triggered the evolution of communication technologies in the past decades.
-Meanwhile, the flourishing fifth-generation (5G) communication systems have preliminarily paved the way for the development of IoT vertical domains including smart manufacturing, agriculture, e-health, smart city, and etc. Driven by these demand-intensive vertical industries, the requirement for ubiquitous connectivity with guaranteed quality-of-service (QoS) is more prominent than ever \cite{6g-IoT}.
+Meanwhile, the flourishing fifth-generation (5G) communication systems have preliminarily paved the way for the development of IoT vertical domains including smart manufacturing, agriculture, e-health, smart city, and etc \cite{6g-IoT}.
+Driven by these demand-intensive vertical industries, the requirement for ubiquitous connectivity with guaranteed quality-of-service (QoS) is more prominent than ever.

 Recently, the escalating data traffic of the IoT has imposed heavy burdens on the existing terrestrial cellular networks.
 As a direct result, the mismatch between the capabilities of 5G networks and the unprecedented IoT demands has been increasingly prominent, especially under the impact of the COVID-19 pandemic \cite{6g-IoT}.
 Moreover, the inherent limitations of terrestrial infrastructures severely restrict their capacity to achieve some anticipated key performance indicators (KPIs), such as access equality, availability, and reliability \cite{SatCon}.
-In this regard, low-Earth-orbit satellites (LEO-SATs) have emerged as a viable solution to supplement and extend terrestrial networks \cite{SatCon}.
-By virtue of their global footprints and relatively low round-trip latency, LEO-SATs are regarded as a promising enabler to support ubiquitous global access, bridge the ever-growing digital divide, and cater for increasingly stringent QoS requirements from a multitude of IoT applications in the next-generation wireless communications, as illustrated in Fig. \ref{fig:scenario}.
+In this regard, low-Earth-orbit satellites (LEO-SATs) have emerged as a viable solution to supplement and extend terrestrial networks in the expected 6G networks.
+By virtue of their global footprints and relatively low round-trip latency, LEO-SATs are regarded as a promising enabler to support ubiquitous global access, bridge the ever-growing digital divide, and cater for increasingly stringent QoS requirements from a multitude of IoT applications, as illustrated in Fig. \ref{fig:scenario}.